CallMeHK/shakespeare-api/README.md

  - run `npm i`
  - run `npm start` to run the dev server
  - run `npm test` to run the tests
- - run `npm build` to build the prod files and js bundle
+ - run `npm run build` to build the prod files and js bundle